-Delta Asia International Corporation was a consolidated subsidiary of the Group.
-After the Company disposed of its shareholding in 2021, it was evaluated to have lost control and had only significant influence, so it was evaluated by the equity method and retroactively adjusted to the discontinued operation in 2020 in accordance with the definition of discontinued operation under IFRS 5.
-As mentioned above, research and development and commissioning services were the main business income in 2020 and 2021, and there was no production and sales, therefore, no sales volume data was available.
+Note 1: Delta Asia International Corporation was originally a subsidiary of the Group.
+After the Company disposed of part of its equity in 2021, it was evaluated that it had lost control and only had significant influence.
+Thus, the equity method of assessment was applied with retroactively adjustment from 2020 to the time of discontinued operations according to the definition of discontinued operations in IFRS 5.
+As mentioned above, the Company is primarily engaged in R&D and commissioned services in 2021.
+There is no production and sale, therefore there is no sales data.